 Although parents have to make calls about when hot is just too hot for kids, kids and adults alike are capable of contending with the heat more than we think.
 A little diversion goes a long way, and building and decorating a “nature fan” is just the thing kids need to feel in control of their own physical comfort and enjoy being both maker and master of a powerful tool—a functional fan.
-Searching for objects to adorn the fan, arranging the objects and designing the fan itself are all powerful creativity boosting tasks.
-Get them talking about their fan and their process, and you sneak in building communication skills and self esteem.
 It'll definitely make you glad you and your kiddos left the AC behind to brave the heat.

-Add challenges: Try these fun twists to add a challenge and pump up the learning for kids who are ready.
+Try these fun twists to add a challenge and pump up the learning for kids who are ready:

 Let them discover other ways to use the fans: Give them time and space to use the fans however they can imagine.
-Among other things, our kids have used them as pretend fishing poles, fly swatters, paddles for "leaf volley ball," swords, and flags.
+Nature fans can become pretend fishing poles, fly swatters, paddles for "leaf volley ball," swords, and flags.

 Why is this activity great for kids?

 Giving kids a tool to stay in control of their own coolness builds confidence and self reliance.
 Examining all the amazing sights, smells and textures in nature builds on their inherent curiosity and requires kids to use multiple senses carefully in the search for natural decorations.
 Putting the fan together and then imagining and trying out different ways to use their nature fans gives kids several ways to develop creativity.
 Whether or not you challenge kids to find a category of objects, all ages have to pay attention and stay focused on the task at hand as they hunt for objects and decorate their fans.

 Tinkergarten for Teachers